-The Google Analytics Goal Completions and Ecommerce Transactions metrics are calculated differently than the Conversion Tracking metrics in AdWords.
+The Analytics Goal Completions and Ecommerce Transactions metrics are calculated differently than the conversion tracking metrics in AdWords.
 If you see data for these metrics in your Analytics account that differs from your conversion metrics in your AdWords account, it doesn't necessarily mean that your tracking implementation is wrong; it could simply be a result of the different tracking methods.

 At a glance: Tracking differences between Goals, Transactions, and AdWords Conversions

 |Count||Once per session per configured goal||Many per session (Transactions with same Transaction ID within one session are not double counted.)||

 One conversion: Once per ad click

 |Attribution time||Time of Goal completion||Time of Transaction completion||Time of the last impression preceding the ad click that led to a conversion|

 |Attribution source||Last non-direct click model by default, but configurable.||Last non-direct click model by default, but configurable.||Only counted if the user has clicked on an ad from the AdWords account (google/cpc traffic only)|

 |Reporting||Reported fully after a 72 hour processing window||Reported fully after a 72 hour processing window||Reported daily for your chosen conversion window (1-90 days, default: 30 days)|